Pretty Little Liars (novel series): Characters

-Courtney DiLaurentis: "Alison", the one who originally befriended the four girls in the sixth grade, is later revealed to be actually Courtney in the books (often referred to by the Liars as Our Ali, or Their Ali.)
-She is the third child to Jessica and Kenneth.
-The twins were described to be inseparable as children, but Alison started to exhibit a vicious jealousy towards Courtney as they grew up, and the close bond deteriorated completely when she once tried to drown Courtney.
-Probably in a psychological phenomenon known as projection, Alison managed to convince, and possibly brainwash, Courtney at home and at school that she indeed was the jealous one.
-She made her refer to herself as Alison, adamantly, to their parents and teachers, her motive being that her sister would eventually be detained for insanity.
-Her plan eventually worked, and was sent to The Preserve at Addison-Stevens after a physical argument with Alison.
-But years later in a fit of vengeance on a rare visit home, Courtney managed to swindle a plan to trick their parents that Alison was Courtney when it was time to leave, Ali's claims that she was Ali making her parents believe her even less.
-Subsequently, Courtney morphs into "Queen Bee Ali" and, out of pure chance, befriends the Liars up until the night of her infamous disappearance when she was killed and buried by the real Alison DiLaurentis and her accomplice Nick Maxwell.
+Courtney DiLaurentis: "Alison", the one who originally befriended the four girls in the sixth grade, is later revealed to be Courtney (often referred to by the Liars as Our Ali, or Their Ali.)
+She is the third child of Jessica and Kenneth DiLaurentis and Alison's twin sister.
+The twins were described to be inseparable as children, but Alison began to exhibit a vicious jealousy towards Courtney as they grew up, culminating in her attempting to drown Courtney.
+Alison manipulated Courtney into adamantly referring to herself as Alison in an attempt to get Courtney institutionalized.
+Courtney was sent to The Preserve at Addison-Stevens after a physical argument with Alison.
+Years later during a rare visit home, Courtney tricked their parents to believe Alison was Courtney.
+Alison's claims that she was the real Ali caused her parents to believe her even less, and the real Ali was sent to The Preserve.
+Subsequently, Courtney befriends the Liars and morphs into "Queen Bee Ali" until the night of her infamous disappearance, when she was killed and buried by the real Alison DiLaurentis and Nick Maxwell.

-A: A is the main antagonist of the series, being, for the most part, an anonymous character who relentlessly torments many characters, in particular the Liars.
-Mona Vanderwaal, Alison DiLaurentis and Nick Maxwell are discovered to be A. Mona became A due to Alison and the Liars being responsible for The Jenna Thing, which burned her too.
-However, she is killed when Spencer pushes her off a cliff face and her neck is caught between rocks.
-However, a new "A" rises, this time even more determined to hurt the Liars.
-This A is revealed to be Alison herself who wanted revenge on the Liars for ruining her life and Nick, who is revealed to be her accomplice.
+A: A is the main antagonist of the series, being an anonymous character who relentlessly torments the cast, particularly the Liars.
+Over the course of the series Mona Vanderwaal, Alison DiLaurentis and Nick Maxwell are revealed to be "A".
+Mona, the original iteration of A, did so due to Alison and the Liars being responsible for "The Jenna Thing", which also injured her.
+After Mona's death another "A" takes over, this time even more determined to hurt the Liars.
+This "A" is later revealed to be Alison, who wanted revenge on the Liars for ruining her life, and Nick, her accomplice.